ivk1231/homebridge-ezviz/README.md

 #### region
 The `"region"` is based on your location.
 In order to set the `"region"`, either use the Settings UI or view the list of available region in the `config.schema.json`.

+#### Note
+1) If you have older generation Dvrs or NVR with analog cameras, it may create issues for the child bridge to run within homebridge.Best option i saw was to isolate the newer cameras you wanna add to another account on ezviz and connect that account via the json script.You can just share the devices via Ezviz to your primary account.
+2) Make sure your Ezviz camera have RTSP turned on.
+Nowadays most camers have it but in case its turned off from ezviz side, the video stream wont forward.

 #### cameras
 Each camera feed is protected by a verification code.
 The camera's serial number and verification code can be found on the bottom of the device.
 Add each camera to the `"cameras"` array to be able view their feeds.